|

 is an Experimental Amateur-Built (E-AB) Aircraft?

-be in any of the following aircraft categories
+be in any of the following aircraft "classes"

 - Airplane